What We Look for in The Perfect House Sit

 House sit listings vary in the number of pictures shown, from zero to a dozen or more.
 Having pictures gives us insight into the pets, the home and the lifestyle of the homeowner.
 We want it to be a match for both sides, so making sure that personalities, organization, and lifestyle match, is important.

 We occasionally run across a homeowner who has expectations that seem unreasonable for us to accomplish in conjunction with our travel goals.
 We have a clear understanding of what we can and can’t do.
-So we know how many dog walks we can fit into a day.
-We know how much time we can dedicate to daily chores, and we know how much time on average we’ll spend at the home, with the pets each day.
+So, we know how many dog walks we can fit into a day or how much time we can spend watering plants.
+We know how much time we can dedicate to daily chores, and we know how much time on average we’ll spend at the home with the pets each day.

-We’ve seen house sits range from a couple of days to a couple of years.
-However, for our current travel style the ideal house sit should last somewhere between two and three weeks.
+We’ve seen house sits range from a couple of days to a couple of years!
+However, for our current travel style the ideal house sit should last somewhere between two and six weeks.

 Don’t Feel That You Have to Give Up a 'Must Have'